When finishing your basement, you may have lots of things on your mind. Heating is often relegated to an afterthought.

 Couple that with the fact that your basement may not have originally been built with living in mind.
 Translated, this means that many of the things you need in order to heat your basement may not be there: ducts, power, and proper ventilation.

 Don't despair, though.
-Basements can effectively be heated to keep you toasty and warm, and usually though a combination of methods.
+Basements can effectively be heated to keep you toasty and warm, and usually through a combination of methods.

 New vs. Retrofit Heating

 New houses under construction are easy to heat.
-HVAC that services all floors is part of the plan.
+Heating, ventilation, and air conditioning (HVAC) that service all floors is part of the plan.
 But options dwindle if you are remodeling a basement that has already been finished or partially finished.
 Closed walls and ceilings inhibit your chances for running ductwork and electrical wiring.

 No retrofit basement heating will be as sleek and invisible as installing heating before finishing, and none will be as simple or cheap.
 But it is guaranteed that all retrofit options will be superior to wrapping yourself in quilts and freezing in your newly refinished basement.